olets/git-prompt-kit-docs/docs/README.md

 ![splash card: the text 'GIT PROMPT KIT' as green neon lettering](/images/git-prompt-kit.png)

 **Git Prompt Kit** is a configurable set of components for creating feature rich, high performance Git-aware zsh prompts (aka themes) with minimal coding.
-It is built on gitstatus, the same accelerated `git status` alternative used by Powerlevel10k.

 :::tip
 To get a feel for the components try the interactive [demo](demo.md).